Contents

 Natural Light.

-Residences are ending up being greener.
-Conserving energy is a major foundation of residential LEED certification. leed houses consume to 30% less energy than non-LEED houses.
-Skylights bring free, tidy, natural light into houses, reducing the quantity of artificial light needed in a home.
+Houses are becoming greener.
+Conserving energy is a significant foundation of residential LEED certification. leed houses consume to 30% less energy than non-LEED houses.
+Skylights bring totally free, tidy, natural light into homes, lowering the quantity of artificial light required in a home.

 Heat Gain When Needed.